Lomond Hills: Geology

 The hills are formed from early Carboniferous sedimentary rocks overlying Devonian sandstones and intruded by sills and volcanic plugs during late Carboniferous and Permian times.
 The lower ground to the north and west is formed from late Devonian rocks of the Glenvale Sandstone Formation traditionally ascribed to the Old Red Sandstone.
 Overlying this and forming the lower slopes of the scarp are the early Carboniferous sandstones of the Knox Pulpit and the Kinnesswood formations.
 Next in succession are the Pathhead Formation rocks which include cycles of sandstones, siltstones, mudstones, ironstones and limestone, formerly referred to as the Calciferous Sandstone Measures.
 These in turn are overlain by the varied cyclic sequences of the Lower Limestone Formation.

 The igneous rocks are relatively resistant to erosion and form the main scarp and two summits.
 A quartz-dolerite sill of probable Permo-Carboniferous age, forming a part of the Midland Valley Sill Complex intrudes the early Carboniferous sedimentary rocks of the Lower Limestone Formation.
 The peaks of West Lomond and Green Hill are nepheline-basanite intrusions whilst East Lomond is a teschenite/olivine dolerite intrusion and vent agglomerate.
 A few faults affect the escarpment vertically offsetting the crags on either side.
 The Coul Fault is a northerly downthrowing fault aligned WNW-ESE running through the range and beneath Ballo Reservoir.

 Many lower areas are draped with glacial till from the last ice age.
 Easterly directed meltwater channels occur around the northeastern and southern margins.

 History

-The remains of Iron Age hill forts can be found around the summits of both East and West Lomond as well as at Maiden Castle, a grassy knoll that lies between the two.
+The remains of Iron Age hill forts can be found around the summit of East Lomond and at Maiden Castle, a grassy knoll that lies between East and West Lomond.

 In more recent history, the Lomond Hills were mined for limestone, ore and lead, although there are no longer any working quarries there today.
 On the southwest slopes of East Lomond are the well preserved remains of a limekiln and quarry.

 Beneath the northern slopes of the escarpment lies Falkland Estate, an area of forest (now commercial plantation), where the kings of Scotland would have hunted whilst staying at nearby Falkland Palace.
 The present custodian of the palace is Ninian Crichton-Stuart, brother of the Marquess of Bute.